 - SITS ON CHEST – The middle piece of your bra between your cups (“the gore”) should sit flat on your rib cage and not lifted off your chest.

 - NOT UNCOMFORTABLE – For example, the underwire in your bra should not feel uncomfortable.

 3. IF YOUR BRA FITS, DO YOU ENJOY WEARING IT?

 Bras have a variety of purpose for us.
 For example, we buy T-shirt bras for invisible support, strapless for our “going out-out” dresses, bras to make us feel sexy, maternity bras etc. However, the overriding feeling they should bring out in us, regardless of purpose, should be positive.
 Does you bra make you feel happy?
-That is not to say you can’t enjoy the feeling of taking it off (!) but is it comfortable and does it make you feel good about yourself?
-If not, time to get yourself kitted out property – life is too short to be wearing something every day of your life which makes you feel anything less than good.
+That is not to say you can’t enjoy the feeling of taking it off!
+However, is it comfortable and does it make you feel good about yourself?
+If not, time to get yourself kitted out properly!
+Life is too short to be wearing something every day of your life which makes you feel anything less than good.

 If you have answered “NO” to either of the above 2 questions – LET THAT BRA GO!

 Now of course, you could bung your old bras in a black rubbish sack but why not do something more worthwhile with them?
 Here are 5 charities (in no particular order) who would gratefully receive any bra donations you can give them: